 Swiss Water's operations are subject to customary risks of loss or damage that exist in any manufacturing business.
 Swiss Water maintains insurance policies with insurers in such amounts and with such coverage and deductibles as it believes is reasonable and prudent.
 However, there can be no assurance that such insurance will be adequate to protect Swiss Water from all material expenses related to potential future claims for personal or property damage.
-Swiss Water may also be subject to business interruption due to pandemics such as the COVID-19 virus.
-There can be no assurance that the insurer will cover loss impact due to a pandemic.
+Swiss Water may also be subject to business interruption due to any pandemic where there can be no assurance that the insurer will cover loss impact due to a pandemic.